The-OpenROAD-Project/OpenROAD/README.md

 the first liberty file or with the SDC set_wire_load command is used to make parasitics.

-The `resize` command buffers inputs and outputs, resizes gates, and then uses buffer insertion to repair maximum capacitance and slew violations.
+The `resize` command buffers top level input and output ports, resizes gates, and then uses buffer insertion to repair maximum capacitance and slew violations.
 Use the `-buffer_inputs`, `-buffer_outputs`, `-resize`, `-repair_max_cap` and `-repair_max_slew` options to invoke a single mode.
 With none of the options specified all are done.
 The `-buffer_cell` argument is required for buffer insertion (`-repair_max_cap` or `-repair_max_slew`).
 The `-resize_libraries` option specifies which libraries to use when